kwesialale/CodeAlpha_BasicNetworkSniffer/README.md

 ## What I learned

 This was my first real hands-on experience with packet-level networking.
 Working through this taught me how TCP/UDP/ICMP actually look different at the packet level, how a normal TCP handshake shows up (SYN, SYN-ACK, ACK), and why encrypted traffic looks the way it does when you try to inspect it.
 It also gave me a much better idea of how tools like Wireshark work under the hood, since Scapy is doing a lot of the same core work, just in a scriptable way.

+## Conclusion

+This project gave me hands-on experience with real network traffic instead of just reading about how protocols work.
+Building the GUI around Scapy helped me understand not just how to capture packets, but how to actually make sense of what's happening on a network in real time, identifying protocols, tracking connections, and recognizing what encrypted traffic looks like versus plain data.
+It's a small project, but it covers the fundamentals that a lot of cybersecurity work builds on.